Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 LaTeX is the de facto standard for the communication and publication of scientific documents.
 You can download this tool through this link.

-This suite is a free and open-source robust software.
+This suite is free and open-source robust software.
 It is one of the fastest-growing projects in the free and open-source software world.
 You can download this tool through this link.

 MiKTeX is a free distribution of the TeX/LaTeX typesetting system for Microsoft Windows.
 You can download this tool through this link